"...some of the most innovative digital library work anywhere." - Dan Cohen, Executive Director, Digital Public Library

 Our latest collaboration with the Map Division, Building Inspector is a mobile-friendly web app for improving information extracted from 19th century New York City insurance atlases.
 Out of a recent hack event, we developed a computer vision process that can identify building shapes and other data from georectified atlas sheets (kind of like OCR for maps).
 The output is good, but not perfect, so Building Inspector crowdsources the quality control, inviting users to check the computer's work and identify other valuable information, building by building.
 Kill time, make history.
 It's easy (and addictive).
 Building Inspector is in the process of becoming one of the primary data pipelines for the newly funded NYC Space/Time Directory project.

 The most comprehensive discovery system for archives and manuscripts ever produced by the Library, with over 9,000 collections.
 This evolving platform introduces several innovative approaches to the presentation of finding aids on the web including an intuitive single-page interface, component-level search, and access to over 120,000 digitized pages.
-Produced in close collaboration with the NYPL Manuscripts and Archives Division, with generous support of The Polonsky Foundation and The Hermione Foundation.
+Produced in close collaboration with the NYPL Manuscripts and Archives Division and with the generous support of The Polonsky Foundation and The Hermione Foundation.

 The Library has been collecting restaurant menus for over a century, amassing one of the largest culinary archives in the world.
 To open up the collection online, we've enlisted the public's help in transcribing the actual contents of the menus: dishes, prices and other information of great value to researchers that, due to handwritten lettering, idiosyncratic typography and layouts, has been difficult to extract mechanically.
 The resulting database provides a powerful tool for researching the tastes, appetites and social fabric of the past.
 Thousands have participated in what is already one of the most successful documented library crowdsourcing projects, and the growing data set is now available via NYPL's first public API.
 A collaboration with NYPL's Rare Book Division, funded generously by the National Endowment for the Humanities and the Institute for Library and Museum Services.